 The Vietnam War (1955-1975) was fought between communist North Vietnam, backed by the Soviet Union and China, and South Vietnam, supported by the United States.
 The bloody conflict had its roots in French colonial rule and an independence movement driven by communist leader Ho Chi Minh.

-Vietnam was a battleground in the Cold War, when the United States and Soviet Union grappled for world domination.
-By war’s end, North and South Vietnam would be reunited, but at great cost.
+Vietnam was a battleground in the Cold War when the United States and the Soviet Union grappled for world domination.
+By the war’s end, North and South Vietnam would be reunited, but at great cost.
 Here are six events that led to the Vietnam War.

 1. The Collapse of French Indochina and Rise of Ho Chi Minh

 Vietnam became a French colony in 1877 with the founding of French Indochina, which included Tonkin, Annam, Cochin China and Cambodia.
 (Laos was added in 1893.)
 The French lost control of their colony briefly during World War II when Japanese troops occupied Vietnam.

 As Japan and France fought over Vietnam, an independence movement was forming under Ho Chi Minh, a revolutionary leader inspired by Lenin’s Bolshevik Revolution.
 He established the League for the Independence of Vietnam, better known as the Viet Minh, in May of 1941.

 Ho Chi Minh declared Vietnam’s independence from France on September 2, 1945, just hours after Japan’s surrender in World War II.
 When the French rejected his plan, the Viet Minh resorted to guerilla warfare to fight for an independent Vietnam.